ubiquity/ubiquibot/README.md

 `max-concurrent-assigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
 This excludes bounties with pending pull request reviews.

 `register-wallet-with-verification` can be `true` or `false`.
 If enabled, it requires a signed message to set wallet address.
-This prevents users from setting wallet address from centralized exchanges.
+This prevents users from setting wallet address from centralized exchanges, which would make payments impossible to claim.

 `promotion-comment` is a comment that is appended to issue comment when a payment permit is generated.